 How long can you have a seizure before brain damage?

 However, experiencing a prolonged seizure can cause injury.
 These types of seizures are called status epilepticus.
 Permanent neurological damage can happen after about 30 minutes of status epilepticus due to prolonged abnormal electrical activity in the affected area of the brain.

-- Keep yourself and other people calm.
+- Keep other people out of the way.